hashicorp/consul/website/source/docs/agent/dns.html.md

 By default, SRV weights are all set at 1, but changing weights is supported using the `Weights` attribute of the [service definition](/docs/agent/services.html).

 Note that DNS is limited in size per request, even when performing DNS TCP queries.

 For services having many instances (more than 500 instances), it might not be possible to retrieve the complete list of instances for the service.

+When DNS SRV response are sent, order is being randomized, but weights are not taken into account, so if different systems using SRV responses to build a topology of nodes will have a different view of instances of services, and weight of nodes will not be applied properly for a given SRV response.
 In that case, it is recommended to use HTTP API to retrieve the list of nodes.

 ### Standard Lookup